 The busiest hours are midday.
 Expect huge crowds here midday, especially during the very busy summer months.

 There is a visitor’s center for those who are interested.
-Hours vary depending according to the season, but the center always opens at 9 am and closes between 17:00 and 21:00.
+Hours vary depending according to the season.
+Get updated hours and pricing here.

 Getting Around the Giant’s Causeway